 BabySense is a Hisense Ltd company.
-Hisense, founded in Isreal in 1991, is an award-winning medical device company who was the first to sell no touch motion sensor technology in 1992.
-Hisense has subsidiaries and distributors in 35 countries and BabySense monitors are used in hospitals and homes worldwide.
+Hisense, founded in Isreal in 1991, is an award-winning medical device company that was the first to sell no-touch motion sensor technology in 1992.
+Hisense has subsidiaries and distributors in 35 countries, and BabySense monitors are used in hospitals and homes worldwide.

 The Babysense 7 is a sensor pad or "non-contact" movement monitor with two sensor pads.
-Two pads can cover the space of a standard crib which can potentially result in fewer false alarms than monitors with only one pad.
-This is especially true once babies start to move as they can roll or creep too far away for a single sensor to adequately monitor them.
-However, false alarms can still happen as a result of interference from anything in Baby's room that can cause vibrations like heaters, mobiles, air filters, or noisemakers.
+Using two pads under the crib mattress can potentially cover the space of a standard crib, which could translate to fewer false alarms than monitors with only one pad.
+This issue is especially true once babies start to move, as they can roll or creep too far away for a single sensor to monitor them adequately.
+However, false alarms can still happen due to interference from anything in the baby's room that can cause vibrations, like heaters, mobiles, air filters, or noisemakers.
 As a result, parents should avoid placing these kinds of items near the crib.

 The Babysense 7 requires a rigid surface with a minimum of 3/8 inch thickness (like plywood or similar) for the sensors to rest on under the mattress.
-The monitor won't work with certain types of mattresses including memory foam, thick straw, or hollow core mattress types.
+The monitor won't work with certain mattresses, including memory foam, thick straw, or hollow-core mattress types.

 Ease of Use

-This monitor is fairly straightforward with a simple plug and play design that doesn't have awkward or confusing buttons or menus to mess with.
-It is far easier to setup and use than the Angelcare AC403 and is arguably easier in the long run than a wearable because there is nothing to attach to a squirming baby.
-The only thing parents need to remember is to turn the monitor off before taking the baby from the bed and turning it on after you put the baby down to sleep.
-But, this process is true of any movement style monitor.
+This monitor is pretty straightforward, with a simple plug-and-play design that doesn't have awkward or confusing buttons or menus to mess with.
+It is also more manageable in the long run than a wearable because there is nothing to attach to a squirming baby.
+The only thing parents need to remember is to turn the monitor off before taking the baby from the bed and turn it on after they put the baby down to sleep to avoid false alarms.

-The Babysense 7 is easier to transport than the Anglecare AC403 as it doesn't need to be plugged in and it has minimal wires.
-This monitor operates on 4 AA batteries that last 6-8 months under normal use so you don't need electricity or a bulky charging station.
+The Babysense 7 is easier to transport than other mattress pad options as it doesn't need to be plugged in and has minimal wires.
+This monitor operates on 4 AA batteries that last 6-8 months under normal use, so you don't need electricity or a bulky charging station.
 While it has multiple parts, each part is on the small side and lightweight enough for easy transport.
-However, the BabySense needs a rigid surface under the mattress which is often not available in hotel or travel cribs, so while it is easy to stow, it may not work with every sleep surface you encounter on travel.
+However, the BabySense needs a rigid surface under the mattress, often unavailable in hotels or travel cribs, so while it is easy to stow, it may not work with every sleeping surface you encounter on travel.